Tommy Robinson

-Robinson has been active in far-right politics for many years.
-He was a member of the neo-fascist and white nationalist British National Party (BNP) from 2004 to 2005.
+Robinson was a member of the British National Party (BNP), a British fascist political party, from 2004 to 2005.
 For a short time in 2012, he was joint vice-chairman of the British Freedom Party (BFP).
-Robinson led the EDL from 2009 until 8 October 2013.
-He continued as an activist, and in 2015 became involved with the development of Pegida UK, a now defunct British chapter of the German-based far-right organisation Pegida.
-From 2017 to 2018, Robinson wrote for and appeared in online videos for Rebel News, a Canadian far-right political website.
+He co-founded the English Defence League (EDL) in 2009 and led it until October 2013.
+In 2015, he became involved with the development of Pegida UK, a now-defunct British chapter of the German Pegida.
+From 2017 to 2018, he wrote and appeared in videos on the Canadian website Rebel News.
+In 2018, he also served as a political advisor to Gerard Batten, then the leader of the UK Independence Party (UKIP).
+Robinson often presents himself as an independent journalist.